 KeepNCSafe did a simple Google search and found an alarming number of incidents reported at Target fitting rooms since the company adopted gender neutral fitting rooms.

-On June 12th, Suffolk District Attorney’s Office in Rhode Island revoked the bail of Sheldon Fulbeck, 39, who spied over the Target fitting room wall to watch a 17-year-old girl change into a bikini on June 12 at the Revere Target.
+On June 12, 2016, Suffolk District Attorney’s Office in Rhode Island revoked the bail of Sheldon Fulbeck, 39, who spied over the Target fitting room wall to watch a 17-year-old girl change into a bikini at the Revere Target.
 The public defender representing the defendant told the judge that Target’s co-ed fitting rooms are to blame.
 The man was previously charged with recording women in a nearby Target changing room in March 2014.

 In Bedford, New Hampshire, Zachary Bishop, 22, fled a Target changing room after being caught recording underage girls on June 22nd.
 He later turned himself in after police and Target security reviewed surveillance video and issued a warrant for his arrest.
 Bishop was charged with violation of privacy and later arraigned and held at the Hillsborough County Jail on $2,000 cash bail.